-moves to lower sulphur content of vehicle

-fuels around the world, now down to 50ppm

-in China and India, and some regions of

-China have moved further to 10ppm.
-Over-

-all, in spite of the move to sweeter tight

-oil and natural gas liquids in the US and

-the fall in oil consumption in the developed

-world, the rise in use of source crudes. tighter sulphur standards and increasing demand for refined products means that global refinery sulphur output is set to increase by around 4.5 million t/a over the next five years, mainly in South and East wave of new refining capacity is being built.
+All of this is coupled with progressive moves to lower sulphur content of vehicle fuels around the world, now down to 50ppm in China and India, and some regions of China have moved further to 10ppm.
+Overall, in spite of the move to sweeter tight oil and natural gas liquids in the US and the fall in oil consumption in the developed world the rise in use of source crudes tighter sulphur standards and increasing demand for refined products means that global refinery sulphur output is set to increase by around 4.5 million t/a over the next five years, mainly in South and East Asia and the Middle East, where the largest wave of new refining capacity is being built.